 What sources should you use to complete your research paper?
 Where should you find those sources, and how do you find them?
 This page will teach you about the best sources to use for your assignment, Boolean searching and useful database searching tips.

-On the library's homepage, use the Article tab in the blue tabbed search box to search all EBSCO databases.
-Use the A to Z Database link to browse all library databases.
-Many of these databases are subject specific and offer advanced search options specific to the discipline.
+Many of the library's databases are subject-based, and searching one allows you to use advanced search options specific to the discipline.
 For example, CINAHL (a nursing database) can limit results to articles written by a nurse.

 Subject Specific Databases:

 any topic that is multi-disciplinary or don't clearly belong to one field

 for browsing when you are just beginning your research